Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

-- 0.9.8: Fix for PyWin32 dependency specification
+- 0.9.8: Fix for PyWin32 dependency specification (explicitly require PyWin32)
+    Ability to specify owner and permissions (mode) of rollover files [Unix only]

 - 0.9.7/0.9.6: Fix platform specifier for PyPi